 Suboxone vs Methadone

-These two medications are both approved by the FDA for the treatment of opioid use disorder.
+Suboxone (buprenorphine/naloxone) and methadone are both medications approved by the FDA for the treatment of opioid use disorder.
 Which is right for you?
+(Note that Workit Health providers do not prescribe methadone.)

 Suboxone is a brand name for an FDA-approved medication (buprenorphine/naloxone) used to treat opioid addiction.
 Other brand names include Zubsolv and Bunavail, and generic options are also available.
 Buprenorphine/naloxone is endorsed by the Substance Abuse and Mental Health Service Administration as an effective method of treatment for opioid addiction treatment.